In a practice session of my own a while ago, I was cogitating on something I had been figuring out (mentioned in point 2 below).

 I almost called this “muscle vs resonance”.
 MANY singers and voice coaches (including my younger self) emphasise the importance of what is happening at the vocal fold level, e.g. generate even more muscular contraction of the vocal folds to generate more power.

 People assume this muscular component is the dominant factor in getting a big sound.
-Well, it’s certainly a foundational component, but the more developed you become as a singer, the more important resonance becomes (especially in the higher ranges).
+Well, it’s certainly a foundational component, but the more developed you become as a singer, the more important resonance becomes.
+This is critical in the higher ranges.

-Resonance is a lot trickier to explain to people, because it’s not a physical thing (like the vocal folds), but it’s a by-product of your vocal tract forming a particular shape that enhances what your vocal folds are kicking out.
+Resonance is a lot trickier to explain to people, because it’s not a mechanical thing (like the vocal folds vibrating), but it’s a by-product of your vocal tract forming a particular shape.
+This then enhances what your vocal folds are kicking out.
 And it takes a LONG time chipping away at this to develop and curate a big sound.
+No one exercise will unlock this, and it takes time.
+Hence the importance of point 1.

 My point is, generating power only has its roots in what we can do muscularly.
 Past a certain point we need to cultivate resonance to make what would otherwise be a tiny sound, sound much much bigger.